TranThienDat-Nguyen/VisionEvaluation/README.md

 ## Quick Test on Supported Benchmarks

-To enable you to use the code for evaluation as quickly and easily as possible, ground-truth data, meta-data and example trackers for all currently supported benchmarks are provided.
+Ground-truth data, meta-data and example trackers for all currently supported benchmarks are provided in the following link.
-You can download this here: [data.zip](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip) (~150mb).
+You can download this here: [data.zip](https://drive.google.com/file/d/1VYC6iOFyN2WAoA0JB0dzXbIlYPabC34t/view?usp=sharing) (~150mb).

 The data for RobMOTS is separate and can be found here: [rob_mots_train_data.zip](https://omnomnom.vision.rwth-aachen.de/data/RobMOTS/train_data.zip) (~750mb).